-IPVM For PR / Marketing PeopleAuthor: John Honovich, Published on Jun 13, 2018
+IPVM For PR / Marketing PeopleBy: John Honovich, Published on Jun 13, 2018

-This post helps PR / Marketing people understand and productively work with IPVM (as much as possible given the generally adversarial position).
+This post helps PR and Marketing people understand and productively work with IPVM (as much as possible given our independent, often critical, position).
 It may be useful for others as it talks about our philosophy and positioning.

-IPVM has no external funding, is debt free and continuously profitable since 2009.
+IPVM has no external funding nor ownership, is debt free and continuously profitable since 2009.

 [Note: many people visit multiple times per month.
 Given that people can access from many devices (phones, tablets, work PCs, home PCs, etc. accurately estimating actual uniques is not feasible.]